Alfred Ajdarević: Örebro

-He was included in the first team of Örebro SK for the match against his former team Falkenbergs on 23 July 2016 where he was an unused substitute for the entire match.
-He made his first professional debut on 6 November 2016 against Elfsborg coming on as a substitute in the 76th minute in place of Maic Sema.
+He was included in the first team of Örebro SK for the match against his former team Falkenberg on 23 July 2016 where he was an unused substitute for the entire match.
+He made his professional debut on 6 November 2016 against Elfsborg coming on as a substitute in the 76th minute in place of Maic Sema.

 On 28 January 2019, Ajdarević was loaned out to IFK Värnamo for the whole 2019 season.

 On 30 June 2021, Ajdarević left Örebro.

+On 22 July 2024, Ajdarević returned to Örebro Syrianska IF.

+On 10 January 2025, Ajdarević signed for FC Rosengård 1917.

 International career

-Ajdarević received his first international call-up at Albania national under-21 football team by coach Alban Bushi for a gathering in Durrës, Albania from 18–25 January 2017.
+Ajdarević received his first international call-up at Albania national under-21 football team by coach Alban Bushi for a gathering in Durrës, Albania from 18 to 25 January 2017.
+In 2019, he was called up to the Kosovo national under-21 football team, but remained on the bench.